AzureIoTGBB/azure-iot-edge-hol-linux/module2/README.md

 Finally, we also want to test making a Direct Method call to our IoT Device.
 Later, this functionality will allow us to respond to "high temperature" alerts by taking action on the device.
 For now, we just want to test the connectivity to make sure that edgeHub is routing Direct Method calls propery to our device.
 To test:

-* in VS Code, in the "IOT HUB DEVICES" section, right click on your IoT Device and click "Invoke Direct Method".
+* On the laptop, in VS Code, in the "IOT HUB DEVICES" section, right click on your IoT Device and click "Invoke Direct Method".
 * in the edit box at the top for the method to call type "ON" (without the quotes) and hit \<enter>
 * in the edit box for the payload, just hit \<enter>>, as we don't need a payload for our method